bem-contrib/bem-redux/README.md

 ## How to use

-You have 2 main options to use it.
+You have 2 ways to use it.
 * Connect your store with block-container that contains your dynamic logic.
 * Create store as singleton without connection with BEM block.